peldax/SimplePHPGallery/README.md

 ## How to set

 1. Download the sources and upload them to your server.
-2. Create a directory named "cache" (for cached thumbnails) and "album" (for your images) in the same folder.
+2. Create a directories named "cache/thumbnails", "cache/watermarks" and "album" in the same folder.
 3. Copy your pictures/directories into the "album" folder (album/year/month/folder/image).

 ## How to customize